anthoak13/HiRAEVT/README.md

 The structure of the output tree is constituted by an individual branch for each detector defined in the mapping file.
 In the presence of an "HiRA" detector, a sub-branch will be created for each telescope.
 ## Notes for Developers
- -The mapping of HiRA strips does not occour in a "channel-by-channel" philosophy, but individual blocks of channels (namely DE, EF, EB), belonging to a single physical detector, are mapped to a unique specific motherboard(bank) and chipboard.
-For this reason, an algorithm used to produce (telescope, motherboard, chip, channel) -> (strip).
-Any future changes of the algorithm should be made to the method int HTHiRAMap::ParseMapLine(const char *).
+ - The mapping of HiRA strips does not occour in a "channel-by-channel" philosophy, but individual blocks of channels (namely DE, EF, EB), belonging to a single physical detector, are mapped to a unique specific motherboard(bank) and chipboard.
+For this reason, an algorithm is used to produce (telescope, motherboard, chip, channel) -> (strip) associations.
+Any future changes of the algorithm should be made to the method int HTHiRAMap::ParseMapLine(const char \*).
+ - Despite the output tree and related structures contain a branch for the DE stage of HiRA (Single Sided Silicon Strip Detector), mapping algorithms and maps have to be implemented.
+For a future extension of the program features to this detection stage the following files have to be modified: detectors/HTHiRA.cxx HTDetectorMap/HTHiRAMap.h HTDetectorMap/HTHiRAMap.cxx.
 ## The HiRAEVTAnalyzer Program
 The program has to be designed.